Mo-stlyActive/Mo-stlyActive/README.md

 🎓 **Background**: Trinity College Dublin graduate with 5 years of experience in programming education
 📍 **Location**: Montreal, Canada (relocated from Ireland)
-🎯 **Next Move**: Targeting software development roles in Valencia, Spain or Brussels, Belgium
+🎯 **Next Move**: Targeting software development roles in Ireland, Valencia, Spain or Brussels, Belgium

 ## 🚀 What I'm Building